openprocurement/openprocurement.auctions.lease/docs/source/standard/auction.rst

    Contains all auction lots.

 :cancellations:
-   List of :ref:`cancellation` objects.
+   List of :ref:`Cancellation` objects.

    Contains 1 object with ``active`` status in case of cancelled Auction.

-   The :ref:`cancellation` object describes the reason of auction cancellation and contains accompanying documents if there are any.
+   The :ref:`Cancellation` object describes the reason of auction cancellation and contains accompanying documents if there are any.

 :revisions:
-   List of :ref:`revision` objects, auto-generated
+   List of :ref:`Revision` objects, auto-generated

    Historical changes to ``Auction`` object properties.